ALiwoto/trGo/README.md

 # trGo
-A translattion package with a lot of features and implementations.
+A translation package with a lot of features and implementations.